-- A. This agreement shall continue for a period of five (5) years from the effective date of execution.
-The effective date of this agreement shall be determined from the date of the last signature. - B. The expiration of this agreement will not affect the validity or duration of projects which have been initiated under this agreement prior to such expiration. - C. By mutual consent and at the end of this agreement, a new agreement, for a separate and distinct five (5) year period, can be entered into to continue the activities of the Californian CESU. - D. For the purposes of this agreement, amendments are changes (edits, deletions, or additions) to the agreement that do not involve the transfer of funds.
+- A. This Agreement shall continue for a period of five (5) years from the effective date of execution.
+The effective date of this Agreement shall be July 01, 2008.
+Parties will have until July 01, 2008 to sign this Agreement and thereby express their intent to continue participation in the Californian CESU; parties that do not sign this Agreement by July 01, 2008 will not be participants in the Californian CESU. - B. By mutual consent and at the end of this Agreement, a new Agreement, for a separate and distinct five (5) year period, can be entered into to continue the activities of the Californian CESU. - C. For the purposes of this Agreement, amendments are changes (edits, deletions, or additions) to the Agreement that do not involve the transfer of funds.
 Amendments may be proposed by any of the Federal Agencies, the Host University or by the Host University on behalf of any of the Partner Institutions.
-Amendments shall be in writing, signed and agreed to by all signatories to this agreement, except in cases described in Article III.
-D. 1. - 1.
-For amendments whose sole purpose is to add a Partner Institution and/or Federal Agency to this agreement, each Partner Institution and Federal Agency currently participating in this agreement will have forty-five (45) days from receipt of the amendment to either sign the amendment or object in writing to the Host University.
+Amendments shall be in writing, signed and agreed to by all signatories to this Agreement, except in cases described in Article III.
+C.1. - C.1.
+For amendments whose sole purpose is to add a Partner Institution and/or Federal Agency to this Agreement, each Partner Institution and Federal Agency currently participating in this Agreement will have forty-five (45) days from receipt of the amendment to either sign the amendment or object in writing to the Host University.
 If a Partner Institution or Federal Agency has not responded after forty-five (45) days from receipt of the amendment, its signature will not be required to make the amendment effective.
-The Partner Institution and/or Federal

-Agency being added to the agreement and the Host University shall sign the amendment.
+The Partner Institution and/or Federal Agency being added to the Agreement and the Host University shall sign the amendment.

-- E. For the purposes of this agreement, modifications are specific two-party agreements between one of the Federal Agencies and the Host University and/or a Partner Institution in support of the goals of this broad agreement.
-Modifications will be issued by a Federal Agency, will transfer funds to support the statement of work, and will conform to each Federal Agency's respective procedures. - F. A separate interagency agreement is required to facilitate transfer of funds from one federal agency to another federal agency.
+- D. For the purposes of this Agreement, modifications or task agreements are specific two-party agreements between one of the Federal Agencies and the Host University and/or a Partner Institution in support of the goals of this broad agreement.
+Modifications or task agreements will be issued by a Federal Agency, will transfer funds to support the statement of work, and will conform to each Federal Agency's respective procedures. - E. A separate interagency Agreement is required to facilitate transfer of funds from one federal agency to another federal agency. - F. The expiration of this Agreement will not affect the validity or duration of projects which have been initiated under this Agreement prior to such expiration.

-ARTICLE IV - KEY OFFICIALS
+ARTICLE IV.
+KEY OFFICIALS